 There are three different trails for you to follow which will show off the different sculptures around the park.
-You can see permanent displays from iconic Yorkshire sculptors Barbara Hepworth and Henry Moore, alongside temporary works from the likes of Ai Weiwei, Zak Ové and Phyllidia Barlow.
-But as you’d expect, there’s more to Yorkshire Sculpture Park than art – if you’re there as the sun sets, head to James Turrell’s Deer Shelter Skyscape to watch it through an aperture in the ceiling.
+You can see permanent displays from iconic Yorkshire sculptors Barbara Hepworth and Henry Moore, alongside temporary works from the likes of Ai Weiwei, Zak Ové and Simon Armitage.
+But there’s more to Yorkshire Sculpture Park than art – if you’re there as the sun sets, head to James Turrell’s Deer Shelter Skyscape to watch it through an aperture in the ceiling.
 Top tip – take a picnic with you and enjoy a bite to eat surrounded by art.

 A restored cloth hall where you can shop, eat and drink

 The Piece Hall in Halifax is a must-visit this summer.
 The Grade I listed building is a stunning architectural wonder and a former cloth hall dating back to 1779, with the iconic courtyard at its centre.
 Its £19 million restoration has given it new life and there’s so much going on that you can spend all day exploring its shops, galleries and eateries.

 Take a tour of the site with one of their heritage guides, which will see you learning about its history and local importance, before popping into The Yorkshire Gallery, a new exhibition and art space.
 Want to pick up a few gems?
 Explore the array of independent shops, covering everything from vintage fashion to records, jewellery and homeware.
 After you’ve shopped, get a bite to eat at The Deli Cafe or the Elder Restaurant, or toast your day before your trip home with a drink at Gin Lane.
 Oh, and don’t miss Chow Down, the new street food market coming to Piece Hall this summer.

 A cathedral, a few drinks and a day at the races